stream-innovations/stream-payment-gateway/README.md

 **5. Transaction via QR Code**

-To further enhance the user experience, StreamPayments Gateway offers a convenient QR code payment option.
-Users can simply scan the QR code generated by the payment gateway with their mobile wallets (currently supporting the Phantom wallet).
+To further enhance the user experience, StreamPayments offers a convenient QR code payment option.
+Users can simply scan the QR code generated by the **Stream**Payment Gateway with their mobile wallets (currently supporting the Phantom wallet).
 This quick and easy process allows for efficient transactions, especially for mobile users.

 **6. Compatibility with Multiple Wallets**

-While currently limited to the Phantom wallet, the StreamPayments Gateway is designed to be compatible with a wide range of wallets in the future.
+While currently limited to the Phantom wallet, the **Stream**Payments is designed to be compatible with a wide range of wallets in the future.
 This future compatibility will provide users with the flexibility to conduct transactions from their preferred cryptocurrency wallets.

-With these additional features, StreamPayments Gateway becomes an all-in-one solution for businesses seeking to integrate cryptocurrency payments into their websites and streamline transactions for their customers.
+With these additional features, the **Stream**Payments (BaaS) platform becomes an all-in-one solution for businesses seeking to integrate cryptocurrency payments into their websites and streamline transactions for their customers.
 The user-friendly interface, store integration capabilities, QR code transactions, and future wallet compatibility make it a versatile and efficient payment gateway in the world of cryptocurrencies.

 ### Overall

-Overall, the **Stream**Payments Gateway offers a cutting-edge solution to the challenges businesses face when dealing with fiat and cryptocurrencies.
+Overall, **Stream**Payments offers a cutting-edge solution to the challenges businesses face when dealing with fiat and cryptocurrencies.
 By leveraging the power of the Solana blockchain, it aims to revolutionize the way small businesses conduct cross-border transactions, manage finances, and embrace the world of digital currencies.